-It helps to preview your design on multiple devices to make sure everything looks the way you intended it to.
-You can do that by clicking “Design preview” and once there, it’s a good idea to hit “Try it” to test if your formula works.
+Also, preview your design on multiple devices to make sure everything looks the way you intended it to.
+You can do that by clicking “Design Preview” and once there, it's a good idea to hit “Try it” to test if your formula works.

 From here you can publish your website cost calculator and embed it straight away, but if you want to generate leads from having a calculator widget on your website, you should email gate the results.